Bhaskers-Blu-Org2/kindscript-microbit-skeleton/README.md

-# yelm-microbit-skeleton
+# kindscript-microbit-skeleton
-Skeleton project for Yelm
+Skeleton project for Kindscript